Pratyush-Srivastava/DSA_Notes/Graphs.md

   update lowestAncestor(u) = min(lowestAncestor(u), lowestAncestor(v)).
 After the for loop of traversing all the children, check if the discovery time(u) = lowestAncestor(u), then this is the beginning of a strongly connected component, pop each item and add to list and do this until you reach u (add u as well).
 Add this component to the master list.
-* Minimum number of jumps to reach end.
-You are given an array of integers where a(i) represents the max jump you can take from i, which means you can reach max of i + a(i).
-You could choose to take lesser steps too